devi-prasad/fast-track-c/readme.md

 extensively used by businesses enterprises, scientific community, professional developers, hobby programmers, and far numerous end-users.

-C is undoubtedly one of the most loved and most hated programming languages.
+**C is undoubtedly one of the most loved and most hated programming languages.**

-The question is this: how should one approach learning to program in C?
+The question is this: **how should one approach learning to program in C?**

 In Fast-Track C Programming sessions, we employ a blend of principles, practices, and techniques to write better C programs.
 We try hard to impart the following habits from the word go:

-(1) draw upon sound principles and methods from Formal Methods.
+1. Draw upon sound principles and methods from Formal Methods.
     From the very beginning - that is, from the very first example - we practice thinking about, and specifying preconditions, postconditions, and invariants.
 We use assertions as an effective tool for specifying and checking (functional and technical) requirements.

-(2) learn simple methods for documenting program's design and implementation.
+2. Employ simple methods for documenting program's design and implementation.
     Programmers have a tendency to shun away from detailed documentation.
 We show simple and effective habits of documenting design and implementation details, within programs as embedded comments, and also as external documents.

-(3) leverage various options and knobs that modern C compilers offer.
+3. Leverage various options and knobs that modern C compilers offer.
     GCC and Clang can be used to perform strictest form of code analysis, thus helping programmers catch potential bugs arising out of wrong usage of language constructs.

-(4) use best practices and develop habits required to develop large systems.
+4. Use best practices and develop habits required to develop large systems.
     Despite C language's lack of module system, we show simple practices and methods for organizinging (sub)programs across conceptual modules, defining interfaces, programming against interfaces (data abstraction), and hiding implementation details.
 These practices serve a long way.

-(5) learn from reading code from the masters and experts.
+5. Learn from reading code from the masters and experts.
     Open Souce Software (OSS) projects offer a wealth of knowledge.
 One needs to learn to read and review techniques used in large and successful software projects.

 Here is a laundry list of ideas that we pursue in the Fast-Track sessions:

-   The execution model of C programs.
+  - The execution model of C programs.
-   Memory model of a C program - global memory, program stack, and heap memory.
+  - Memory model of a C program - global memory, program stack, and heap memory.
-   Types and type safety (or the lack of it) in C language.
+  - Types and type safety (or the lack of it) in C language.
-   Pointers, and the data type - memory access patterns.
+  - Pointers, and the data type - memory access patterns.
-   Procedure invocation - Call-by-value and Call-by-reference methods.
+  - Procedure invocation - Call-by-value and Call-by-reference methods.
-   Assertions - specifying precondition, postcondition, and program invariants.
+  - Assertions - specifying precondition, postcondition, and program invariants.
-   Dynamic memory allocation, and manual memory management.
+  - Dynamic memory allocation, and manual memory management.
-   Fundamental program-organization methods in C language.
+  - Fundamental program-organization methods in C language.
-   Creating abstract data types, and hiding implementation details.
+  - Creating abstract data types, and hiding implementation details.
-   Guidelines and practices for constructing safer programs.
+  - Guidelines and practices for constructing safer programs.
-   Basic techniques for instructing compilers to perform strict code analysis.
+  - Basic techniques for instructing compilers to perform strict code analysis.
-   Documenting design decisions and implementation details.
+  - Documenting design decisions and implementation details.